GHDR90/orige-networks/src/lib/assets/about.md

 # About the project

+## How to cite the database
+Hermanin de Reichenfeld, G., Fog, B. V., (2025) _The Orige.net Project: Digital Exploration of Biblical Quotations in Origen of Alexandria's Exegesis_. [https://ghdr90.github.io/orige-networks/](https://ghdr90.github.io/orige-networks/about).

 ## Description of the project
 This website and database is developed by [Center for Humanities Computing](https://chc.au.dk), Aarhus University.